jagdishthakur904/samsung-pd-training/README.md

 - **Multilayer Metal Formation**:
   - Use masks to define the pattern and create multiple metal layers with increasing thickness from bottom to top.

-### Conclusion:
-The 16-mask process for semiconductor fabrication involves a meticulously designed sequence of steps to create a functional semiconductor device.
-Each step contributes to the formation of critical components such as transistors, interconnects, and gates, essential for a fully operational integrated circuit.
-Proper execution and adherence to the sequence are paramount in achieving a reliable and optimized semiconductor device.
 </details>

 <details>
 	<summary>Labs</summary>